-The Greenhouse Gas Reduction Strategy will build on Climate Smart San José (2018) which expands on City’s Green Vision to advance the City towards urban sustainability.
+The Greenhouse Gas Reduction Strategy will build on Climate Smart San José (2018), which expanded the City’s Green Vision to advance the City towards urban sustainability.

-The City of San José first prepared a Greenhouse Gas Reduction Strategy together with the preparation of the Envision San José 2040 General Plan to ensure that implementation of the General Plan aligns with the greenhouse gas reduction targets set by AB32 – the Global Warming Solutions Act of 2006.
+The City first prepared a Greenhouse Gas Reduction Strategy together with the preparation of the Envision San José 2040 General Plan to ensure that implementation of the General Plan aligns with the greenhouse gas reduction targets set by AB32.

-The current Greenhouse Gas Reduction Strategy includes two approaches to reduce greenhouse gas emissions by year 2020:
+The current Strategy includes two approaches to reduce greenhouse gas emissions by year 2020:

-- Specific City-sponsored initiatives and actions on which the City has direct control (e.g.: Green Vision, implementation of the General Plan), and
+- Specific City-sponsored initiatives and actions on which the City has direct control (e.g., Green Vision and implementation of the General Plan), and

-- Establishes policies to direct, guide or influence actions of third parties to implement and maintain consistency with the Strategy on a project-by-project basis.
+- Policies to direct, guide or influence actions of third parties to implement and maintain consistency with the Strategy on a project-by-project basis.

 In November 2010, the City adopted the Envision San José 2040 General Plan and certified an associated Program Environmental Impact Report (EIR) and Supplemental Environmental Impact Report.
 The potential impact of greenhouse gas emissions and climate change related to the implementation of the General Plan were analyzed in the Supplemental EIR.
 The EIR studied the underlying causes of climate change; included forecasts of the City’s potential future greenhouse gas emissions; and identified measures the City is taking to limit its contribution to cumulative greenhouse gas emissions.
 As a result of this analysis, the City adopted a Greenhouse Gas Reduction Strategy as a part of the General Plan.

 Meenaxi Raval, AICP